openSUSE/obs-scm-bridge/README.md

 Native OBS SCM bridge helper
 ============================

 Native OBS scm support for the build recipies and additional files.
-This is bridging an external authorative scm repository into OBS.
+This is bridging an external authoritative scm repository into OBS.
 Any source change or merge workflow must be provided via the scm repository hoster in this scenario.

 Only git is supported atm, but this can be extended later to further systems.